 Television

-The University also is extending its educational resources, research and services to the people of Michigan and other states through the medium of television.
-A daily schedule of programs, reaching afternoon and evening audiences, is telecast by the University television station, WKAR-TV, on Ultra High Frequency channel 60.
+The University also is extending its educational resources, research, and services to the people of Michigan and other states through the medium of television.
+A daily schedule of programs is telecast by the University station, WMSB, on channel 10.